gawrysiakg/gawrysiakg/README.md

  <div style="background-color: white; padding: 10px; box-shadow: 3px 3px grey; margin-bottom: 10px; ">
             <h2>About me</h2>
-                <p>I have learned Java and Spring at a decent level, currently expanding my knowledge with JavaScript, Angular, and React in postgraduate studies.
-In my free time, I work as a Programming Tutor for children, teaching Scratch and Python - improving my soft skills in the process.
+                <p>Finally, I feel like I'm in the right place, doing what I love.
+My journey as a developer has been full of learning and growth, and I’m passionate about solving problems and creating solutions.
+Whether working with Java, building full-stack apps, or mentoring others, I find joy in every part of it.

-I have a PSM I certificate, knowledge of finance, banking, and the functioning of a large manufacturing company.
-I fit into many projects.
-I am looking for an honest permanent job, I do not jump from company to company, I do not need to be told things twice, I learn and draw conclusions.
-I will be a good investment.</p>
+I’ve developed solid skills in Java and extended my knowledge with JavaScript, Angular, and React in postgraduate studies.
+In my free time, I teach programming to children, improving both their skills and my own.
+Working with children gives me great satisfaction.
+With a PSM I certificate and experience in finance, banking, and manufacturing, I adapt easily to different projects.
+I’m seeking a stable, honest job where I can be a valuable long-term asset</p>
         </div>

 <h3 align="left">Languages and Tools:</h3>